akshay-sahu-au13/cloudversity-api-server/Progress and API files/progress tracker -Akshay.md

 - Added Add video button in courseDetails page \*\*
 - Made a new components named VideoUploadModal \*\*
 - Added a delete icon

+## Features and modifications (17th June):

+- Added totalEarnings section in tutorSchema
+- Added logic to update the total earnings of tutor(in enrollCourse )
+- Added logic to apply discount before updating the tutor earnings
+- Added logic to remove the delete videos from course's videos list
+- Added video Title in courseDetails page
+- Modified the delete video route to make sure videos are getting deleted properly from both DB and cloudinary
+- Modified review routes
+- Modified review schema
+- Added review section in course Details